etcd-io/jetcd/Documentation/Lease.md

 1. This function will end the background scheduler.
 2. It will close the StreamObserver to etcd.

-## setEtcdLeaseHandler function
+## setLeaseHandler function

-1. This function set EtcdLeaseHandler for the lease.
+1. This function set LeaseHandler for the lease.
-2. The EtcdLeaseHandler interface:
+2. The LeaseHandler interface:
      * onKeepAliveRespond
-         - It will be called when the lease receive response from etcd.
+         - It will be called when the receive lease response from etcd.
      * onLeaseExpired
          - It will be called when the lease expire and removed from etcd.
      * onError